lobby-menu/faces/README.md

 Groups the given faces into what it thinks are different persons, and returns a list of top persons it thinks each groups belong to.

 ### POST /faces/relation
-For a list of faces, creates a relation to a specific person.
+For a list of faces, creates a relation to a specific person or creates a new person.

 ### GET /person/{id}
-For a given user, return the related face ids, and metadata information about the faces.
+For a given person, return the related face ids, and metadata information about the faces.